JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

     %use dataframe
     ```

-## Create the data frame
+## Create the DataFrame

-Start by creating the data frame containing the records to visualize.
-This data frame stores simulated numbers of the
+Start by creating the DataFrame containing the records to visualize.
+This DataFrame stores simulated numbers of the
 monthly average temperature in three cities: Berlin, Madrid, and Caracas.

 Use the `dataFrameOf()` function from the Kotlin DataFrame library
-to generate the data frame.
+to generate the DataFrame.
 Run the following code snippet in Kotlin Notebook:

 ```kotlin
 // The months variable stores a list with the 12 months of the year